kblomqvist/yasha/README.md

     return True
 ```

 As can be seen the file is standard Python, although the file extension is not `.py` but `.jinja-ext`.
-Furthermore, note that the functions intended to work as a filter hves to be prefixed by `filter_`.
+Furthermore, note that the functions intended to work as a filter have to be prefixed by `filter_`.
 Similarly test functions have to be prefixed by `test_`.

 Here is shown how the two extensions described above would be used within a template.